 Vibrant and full of its own unique history and culture, Sri Lanka may have a strong connection to Southern India but with a rapidly developing tourist scene and alluringly diverse landscape, visiting Sri Lanka is becoming increasingly popular.

-Map of the best places to visit in Sri Lanka
+Map of the best places to stay in Sri Lanka

 Knowing where to stay in Sri Lanka depends on what you want out of your trip.
 If you just want to enjoy a week or more in a luxury beach resort under the shade of palm trees, head to Sri Lanka’s popular beach resorts such as Unawatuna.
 If adventuring into hill-top towns with ancient relics is more your scene, Kandy is the place for you.
 Then there’s the modern vibrancy of the cosmopolitan colonial capital Colombo, with its huge selection of accommodation.